Offline-online approximation of multiscale eigenvalue problems with random defects

 \section{Numerical experiments}

 In this section, we illustrate our theoretical developments with several numerical experiments.
 We focus on the OLOD method and its alternate variant with the $s$-values from Section \ref{subsec:alternate}.
 For details in the calculation of $E_T$ (if desired for error control) and discussions of the run-time complexity, we refer to \cite[Section 5]{MR4378546}.
 Note that aspects on the implementation of the LOD (without offline-online strategy) are explained in \cite{MR3926249}.
-Our code is based on \cite{gridlodcode} and \cite{randompertubation}, and freely available at \cite{dilini_kolombage_2024_14237300}.
+Our code is based on \cite{gridlodcode} and \cite{randompertubation}, and freely available at \cite{dilini_kolombage_2025_14243509}.

 \begin{remark} In our numerical experiments, we will focus on the approximation of the lowest non-trivial eigenvalue, but emphasize that the theory of Section \ref{sec:4} is also valid for multiple and/or higher eigenvalues.
 By our focus on the lowest eigenvalue, we circumvent any possible numerical challenges well-known for high eigenvalues such as spectral pollution \cite{MR1058692, MR2640293}.
 Furthermore, it is known that (higher) eigenvalues may ``cross'' in its dependence on the random parameter, leading to difficulties in the correct identification and ``matching'' of corresponding eigenvalues and eigenfuctions \cite{MR1335452}.